 Declaration of academic integrity (in German)

-Exams reviews are currently also to be conducted via video conference.
+In the case of an orange or red traffic light for classroom teaching, exams reviews are to be conducted by video conference.
 According to the APO (§ 21), students have one year to submit a request for an exams review.
-Therefore, exam inspections should currently be limited to examinees who have not passed and may wish to take a make-up exam.
+With these traffic light colours, the exam inspections should currently be limited to examinees who have not passed and may wish to take a make-up exam.
 It is recommended that the individual exam be reviewed as a scan in a video conference (share screen).
 If lecturers find it helpful, they can also email the scanned exam to the examinee in advance.

 The conditions and deadlines for term papers are so specific to each institute throughout the university due to the different subject cultures that you should clarify this with your examiners in direct contact.
 The faculties are required to provide obliging solutions to problems.
 Please also have a look at the websites of the faculties and examination offices.